sparkle-plugin/alps/doc/README.md

 [//]: # ( limitations under the License.                                           )

-Welcome to the ALPINiSM documentation!
+Welcome to the Alps documentation!

-This readme will walk you through navigating and building the ALPINiSM documentation, which is included here with the ALPINiSM source code.
+This readme will walk you through navigating and building the Alps documentation, which is included here with the Alps source code.

 Read on to learn more about viewing documentation in plain text (i.e., markdown) or building the documentation yourself.
 Why build it yourself?
-So that you have the docs that corresponds to whichever version of ALPINiSM you currently have checked out of revision control.
+So that you have the docs that corresponds to whichever version of Alps you currently have checked out of revision control.

-## Generating the Documentation HTML
+## Generating the Documentation

-We include the ALPINiSM documentation as part of the source (as opposed to using a hosted wiki, such as the github wiki, as the definitive documentation) to enable the documentation to evolve along with the source code and be captured by revision control (currently git).
+We include the Alps documentation as part of the source (as opposed to using a hosted wiki, such as the github wiki, as the definitive documentation) to enable the documentation to evolve along with the source code and be captured by revision control (currently git).
 This way the code automatically includes